WICG/view-transitions/explainer.md

 Once `pagehide` has dispatched:

 1. If `ignoreCSSTaggedElements` was not called, gather elements offered via `page-transition-tag`.
-1. Add/remove offered elements according to `offerForTransition` calls.
+1. Add/remove offered elements according to `setElement` calls.
 1. If at least one element remains offered, a transition can go ahead.

-As a result of the above, if an element is offered via CSS and `offerForTransition`, then `offerForTransition` wins.
-If there are multiple calls to `offerForTransition` for the same element, the last wins.
+As a result of the above, if an element is offered via CSS and `setElement`, then `setElement` wins.
+If there are multiple calls to `setElement` for the same element, the last wins.

 Gathering offered elements _after_ the dispatch of `pagehide` means the developer can use a mix of the CSS and JS methods.
 For instance, the developer could set a class on the root element depending on `event.nextUrl`, which changes the offered elements.